Building A Boat House On A Maine Lake, How’s That Shoreland Zoning Work?

-So what if there is a leaning, sorry looking boat house that someone put into play out front of the cottage or lake front camp or home?
+What if there is a leaning, sorry looking boat house that someone years ago put into play out front of the cottage or lake front camp or home?

 I tell someone as a Maine real estate broker to not tear down or remove the existing boat house on the shoreline of a lake without getting the local town officials involved.

 Document what you are going to do with date, times, paperwork copies of all correspondence.
 Talking to the code enforcement officer before you get out the hammer and nails is wise.
 Partner up with that individual who often in small Maine towns wears the same hat in many of the municipalities lucky enough to have lake, river, pond, ocean or any waterfront resources within the town or plantation limits.

 Many boat houses have iron rails that extend into the Maine lake water.

 To create a cradle to carry the boat up and into them to protect from the weather.
 To get them up and out of the water, safe and secured inside a lakeside “garage”.
 To avoid having to hook onto a boat trailer, haul it to expensive storage.
 And reverse the process the following spring to truck it back to the Maine lake.
 To re-float that boat.

 In addition to structures like a boat house, other factors for changing the existing property have to be considered.

 How high is the improvement, how much of the lot is affected by the size of the modification of say an addition.

 And set backs from the property lines, distances from the well and septic system have to be calculated to make sure everything fits.
 And meets the requirements of the shore land zoning regulations guiding the process.